cloudnative-pg/cloudnative-pg.github.io/content/blog/hasura-graphql/index.md

 }
 ```

-The result of this mutation will be:
+The result of the mutation applied to this argument will be:

 ```json
 {